Proctor Track & Field Renovation

 The current artificial turf field (Field #1) was constructed in 2008 with funds privately raised by a generous Weston community.
 The expectation was that future maintenance would be the responsibility of the town.
 The “carpet” on synthetic turf fields has a life span from 8-10 years based on usage, maintenance and the environment.
 The “infill” material underneath is expected to last twice as long.
 Our field has been used extensively.
 The carpet has performed well and is at its end of life.

-A public presentation was held on January 19th to present and review the design, and to solicit feedback from the community.
-A recording of the presentation by Weston Media Center is available online.
-A copy of the presentation is available online: Jan.
-19, 2017 Public Presentation (PDF)
+A public presentation was held on January 19, April 25, and April 29 to present and review the design, and to solicit feedback from the community.
+A recording of the January presentation by Weston Media Center is available online.
+A copy of the presentation from the April 25th meeting is available online: April 25,

 The Proctor Field working group has met extensively with other town boards, including the Planning Board, the Permanent Building Committee, the Zoning Board of Appeals, the Conservation Commission, the Finance Committee, the Recreation Commission, the School Committee, and the Board of Selectmen.